Canada Ranks 12th on Democracy Index 2022

 • fifth-largest producer of natural gas

-In 2020, Canada was the world's top electricity exporter, accounting for about 9% of global exports.
-We generate 83% of our electricity from non-emission sources such as hydro, nuclear, wind and solar, some of which are exported to displace higher GHG-intensive forms of electricity generation in the United States.
+In 2021, Canada was the world's top electricity exporter, accounting for about 8 per cent of global exports.
+We generate 83 per cent of our electricity from non-emission sources such as hydro, nuclear, wind and solar, some of which are exported to displace higher GHG-intensive forms of electricity generation in the United States.

-Canada is also a top 10 oil exporter that consistently ranks first among the top oil exporting nations and reserve holders on ESG indices.
+Canada is also a top 10 oil exporter that consistently ranks first among the top oil exporting nations and reserve holders on social and environmental indices.

-With global energy demand for fossil fuels and renewables projected to grow over the next few decades, Canada is ideally situated to be a go-to supplier.
+With global demand for everything from oil and gas to renewables to minerals to food projected to grow over the next several years, Canada is ideally situated to be a go-to supplier.
 However, we still face some export capacity issues which are blocking responsibly produced Canadian energy from reaching global markets in dire need.

-The World Needs More Canadian Energy – Not Less
+The World Needs More Canadian Resources – Not Less

-Most investors today consider ESG criteria when choosing where to put their money.
+Most investors today consider social and environmental criteria when choosing where to put their money.
 For example, in 2018, over 80% of the world's largest corporations adhered to standards closely aligned with ESG criteria in some way or another, taking four main factors very seriously:

-Canadian resource companies are taking ESG investor criteria to heart across the country.
+Canadian resource companies take Environmental, Social and Governance (ESG) investor criteria to heart across the country.
 For example, more than 75 statistics show exactly how Canadian energy is already a leader in environmental protection, new innovation and clean technology.

 Join Us Today!

 Canada is one of the few remaining full democracies with an abundance of natural resources ranging from minerals and softwood to food and energy.
-We are also global leaders on environmental, social, and governance (ESG) metrics and should be a destination of choice for new investment into the world's natural resource sectors.
+We are also global leaders on ESG metrics and should be a destination of choice for new investment into the world's natural resource sectors.

 Share this page to spread the word.